U.S. Unemployment Drops To 3.9 Percent — Lowest Since 2000

 Economic analysts had predicted a gain of more than 190,000 jobs in April.
 They also expected to see the unemployment level drop slightly.

 Despite falling short of expectations, the numbers represent a rebound from the previous month: The initial report for March had said only 103,000 jobs were added.
-That number was revised to a gain of 135,000 jobs in today's report.
+That number was revised to a gain of 135,000 jobs in Friday's report.

 The low unemployment level "is finally spurring the wage growth economists have been looking for," said Rebecca Henderson, the CEO of Randstad Sourceright.